Sign In / Sign Out

 - Map and Locations

-Mission Statement: A program mission statement explains the purpose and value of the program.
+Mission Statement: A program mission statement explains the purpose and values of the program.
 It demonstrates the way it serves students and supports the university mission.
 Canvas Link

 Program Goals: Program goals are broad statements that extend the mission statement.
 Program goals can explain the expectations of the curriculum or co-curriculum and often operationalize the mission statement as well as how programs support the university mission.
 Canvas Link